OmarHussainX/evolveu-competencies/README.md

 Using TDD, I developed a [`Node` class](src/components/js/Node.js) with attributes:
 * `data` : stores any Object or primitive data type
 * `next` : stores a reference to another `Node`
-* `show()` : checks the type of `data` - if it's a primitive, it can easily be printed, and if it's an Object it's keys & values are enumerated and then printed.
+* `show()` : checks the type of `data` - if it's a primitive, it can easily be printed, and if it's an Object it's keys & values are enumerated and then printed

 This approach allows the `Node` class to handle any kind of data.
 Once the `Node` class was complete, I used TDD to develop a positional [`LinkedList` class](src/components/js/LinkedList.js):